|

 Four Degrees of Separation:

 "Free Will" - in scare quotes - refers to the common but mistaken notion that the adjective "free" modifies the concept "will."
-In particular, it indicates that the element of chance, one of the two requirements for free will is present in the determination of the will itself.
+In particular, it suggests that the element of chance, one of the two requirements for free will is present in the determination of the will itself (in the second stage of our two-stage model of free will).

 In short, there must be a Randomness Requirement, unpredictable chance events that break the causal chain of determinism.
 Without this chance, our actions are simply the consequences of events in the remote past.
 This randomness must be located in a place and time that enhances free will, one that does not reduce it to pure chance.

 Freedom also requires an adequately determined will that chooses or selects from those alternative possibilities.
 There is effectively nothing uncertain about this choice.
 Adequate determinism is the "will" in free will.
 So there is also a Determinism Requirement - that our actions be adequately determined by our character and values.
 This requires that any randomness not be the direct cause of our actions.
-(Libertarians do not like this requirement.)
+(Some libertarians do not like this requirement.)
 Adequate determinism means that randomness in our thoughts about alternative possibilities does not directly cause our actions.
 A random thought can lead to an adequately determined action, for which we can take full responsibility.
-We must separate the "free" thoughts from the "willed" actions.
-Our thoughts come to us.
-Our actions come from us.
+We must separate our "free" thoughts from our "willed" actions.
+Our thoughts come to us (some randomly).
+Our actions come from us (usually deliberately).

 Responsibility for a willed action can be ascribed to an agent because the "adequately" determined will has started a new causal chain that includes the action and its foreseeable consequences.